Nassau, The Bahamas

 The Bahamas are a truly stunning nation of warm beaches and friendly people.
 The Island of New Providence is home to most of the nations population and its capital city of Nassau.
 Nassau is home to many resorts such as the Atlantis Resort on connected Paradise Island and quite a few interesting attractions.
 With a population over 250,000 on this small Island the city of Nassau definitely has the hustle and bustle of a large city but you can find the charm of the island touring the forts, walking in the shops along Bay Street and checking out the colorful buildings of the Island like the Pink Capital building.
 You will definitely want to try to local Conch dishes while in The Bahamas and try some of the local beers and liquors.
 The culture of the island is also one you will want to see, especially if you are there during the Junkanoo festival.
 Many different films such as multiple James Bond movies have been filed in Nassau.
-Donna and I spent a day in Nassau as part of a cruise in 2016, and then again in 2024.
+Donna and I spent a day in Nassau as part of a cruise in 2016, 2024 and in 2025.
 We have really enjoyed the culture and attractions at Nassau.
+There is a lot to see and do and we haven’t done it all even though we have been several times.

 Getting to Nassau, The Bahamas and Transportation